Downloading and Installation

 For building the documentation and generating the examples gallery, matplotlib, emcee (version 3+), corner, Sphinx, sphinx-gallery, jupyter_sphinx, ipykernel, Pillow, and SymPy are required.
 For generating the PDF documentation, the Python packages sphinxcontrib-svg2pdfconverter and cairosvg are also required, as well as the LaTex package Latexmk (which is included by default in some LaTex distributions).

-Please refer to setup.cfg under options.extras_require for a list of all dependencies that are needed if you want to participate in the development of lmfit.
+Please refer to pyproject.toml under project.optional-dependencies for a list of all dependencies that are needed if you want to participate in the development of lmfit.
 You can install all these dependencies automatically by doing pip install lmfit[all], or select only a subset (e.g., dev`, doc, or test).

 Please note: the “original” python setup.py install is deprecated, but we will provide a shim setup.py file for as long as Python and/or setuptools allow the use of this legacy command.